face-hunters/face-hunter/readme.md

 If it works, use the command below to start running the app

-sudo docker run -it shaban2lesh/face-hunter /bin/bash
+sudo docker run -v /mnt/face-hunter-bucket:/root/FACE-HUNTER/face-hunter-bucket --privileged -it shaban2lesh/face-hunter /bin/bash

 cd root/FACE-HUNTER

 and start running the commands